IBM/cpdctl/README_command_reference.md

 `--attachment-id` (string)
 :    ID of the attachment

+`--catalog` (string)
+:    Catalog name.
+This option is mutually exclusive with '--catalog-id'.

 `--catalog-id` (string)
 :    You must provide either a catalog id, a project id, or a space id, but not more than one.
+This option is mutually exclusive with '--catalog'.

 `--cpd-scope` (string)
 :    CPD space or project or catalog scope, e.g. 'cpd://default-profile/spaces/7bccdda4-9752-4f37-868e-891de6c48135'